mattrussi/gitlab-com-runbooks/README.md

 ## Tool Versioning

 This project has adopted [`asdf version-manager`](https://github.com/asdf-vm/asdf) for tool versioning.

-Installation instructions for `asdf` can be found at https://asdf-vm.com/#/core-manage-asdf-vm?id=install.
+Using `asdf` is recommended, although not mandatory.
+Please note that if you chose not to use `asdf`, you'll need to ensure that all the required binaries, an the correct versions, are installed and on your path.

+## Contributor Onboarding

+If you would like to contribute to this project, follow these steps to get your local development environment ready-to-go:

+1. Follow the common environment setup steps described in <https://gitlab.com/gitlab-com/gl-infra/common-ci-tasks/-/blob/main/docs/developer-setup.md>.
+1. Run the `./scripts/prepare-dev-env.sh` to download and install development dependencies, configure [`pre-commit` hooks](#pre-commit-hooks) etc.
+1. That's it.
+You should be ready!

 ### Dependencies and required tooling

 Following tools and libraries are required to develop dashboards locally:

-* Go programming langugage
+- Go programming language
-* Ruby programming language
+- Ruby programming language
-* `go-jsonnet` - Jsonnet implementation written in Go
+- `go-jsonnet` - Jsonnet implementation written in Go
-* `jsonnet-bundler` - package manager for Jsonnet
+- `jsonnet-bundler` - package manager for Jsonnet
-* `jq` - command line JSON processor
+- `jq` - command line JSON processor

 You can install most of them using `asdf` tool.